 Indoor walking isn’t just for rainy days!
-When the temperature rises (or drops) outside, getting your steps indoors can keep you active and cool (or warm).
-Pacing back and forth in a small room tends to be a bit boring, but indoor walking doesn’t have to be!
-To add some excitement to your indoor walking, try these tips!
+When the temperature rises (or drops) outside, getting your steps indoors can keep you active while staying out of the weather and staying and cool (or warm).
+Some people find in-home walking (like pacing their living room) boring, but indoor walking doesn’t have to be!

 At Lunch, Walk the Hallways at the Office